Prayer For Deliverance From Alcohol Addiction

 • Help with your recovery from alcoholism, including physical healing and restoration of relationships with people important in your life who have been affected by it (spouses/partners, children/families).

-READ: Prayer For Pentecost Catholic
+READ: Catholic Prayer For Dying Family Member

 Cast your cares on The Lord.